165 Beacon is located on the south side of Beacon, between Berkeley and Clarendon, with 163 Beacon to the east and 167 Beacon to the west.

 On December 1, 1869, 165 Beacon was purchased from James Converse by dry goods merchant Southworth Shaw, Jr. He and his wife, Abby Atwood (Shurtleff) Shaw, made it their home.
 They previously had lived at 13 Bowdoin.

 Southworth Shaw died in January of 1875.
-Abby Shaw continued to live at 165 Beacon with their unmarried children: Henry Southworth Shaw, who was treasurer of the Pemberton Company and Stevens Linen Works, Abby Shaw, Franklin Allerton Shaw, and Adela Shaw.
+Abby Shaw continued to live at 165 Beacon with their unmarried children: Henry Southworth Shaw, Abby Shaw, Franklin Allerton Shaw, and Adela Shaw.

-Henry Shaw married in June of 1880 to Louisa Stuart Towne and moved to 339 Commonwealth.
-Abby Shaw married in June of 1883 to Thomas Parker Proctor, and moved to Jamaica Plain.
+Henry Shaw, treasurer of the Pemberton Company and the Stevens Linen Works, married in June of 1880 to Louisa Stuart Towne and moved to 339 Commonwealth.
+Abby Shaw married in June of 1883 to Thomas Parker Proctor, a lawyer, and moved to Jamaica Plain.
 Franklin and Adela Shaw continued to live at 165 Beacon with their mother until her death in September of 1886.

 165 Beacon was not listed in the 1889 Blue Book.